DavldMA/PokemonTypeAPI/README.md

 # PokemonTypeAPI
-TODO: readme and a main page
+TODO: readme and a main page of the api, also do a use case of this api